Understanding Contingency Fees

 • Fighting for a fair out-of-court settlement

-• Representing you aggressively in court
+• Representing you aggressively in court when necessary.

 Understanding contingency fees can be somewhat complicated.
 However, when you attend the first consultation with us, we will inform you openly and honestly about our fee structure and the potential costs associated with filing a case.